ibm-cloud-docs/openshift/openshift_scc.md

 To create, edit, list, delete, and otherwise manage security context constraints, see the [OpenShift docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html).
 You can also add users or groups to the default security context constraints.
 {: shortdesc}

+Make sure that you use the [`oc` CLI or `kubectl` version 1.12 CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc) to interact with these resources, such as `oc get scc`.
+The `kubectl` CLI version 1.11 CLI has a bug that yields an error when you run commands against OpenShift-specific resources, such as `kubectl get scc`.
+{: important}

 <br />